Vllaadd/energy-efficiency-grading-in-nyc/CODE_BREAKDOWN.md

 2. **useState:**
    - A React Hook used for adding state to functional components.
    - Enables the component to maintain and update its state.
+   - The `useState` hook takes an initial value and returns an array with two elements: the current state value and a function that allows us to update the state.
+By using this function, we can modify the state, and when the state changes, React rerenders the component to reflect the updated state.

 3. **useEffect:**
    - A React Hook used for handling side effects in functional components.